In this topic:

 I think it's beautiful, don't you?
 It also matches the natural finish of the work table.

-Cost: None.
+Cost: $0.
 The handle was provided by an anonymous donor and I already had the finishing materials around the house.

-Using the process described on the Mounting A Thermometer page, I used a Unibit step drill bit to enlarge the hole in a large steel washer that acts as a spacer between the lid and the thermometer.
+I used a Unibit #4 step drill bit to enlarge the hole in a large steel washer that acts as a spacer between the lid and the thermometer.
 I slide the washer over the thermometer mounting base, inserted the thermometer into the hole in the lid and fastened it with an electrical conduit lock nut.

 Cost: $40 for the thermometer and connecting hardware.

 You may have read about this modification on the Work Tables page.
-The Weber kettle work table accessory is designed for use on the 18-1/2" kettle grill, but with some changes it can be adapted to the WSM.
-It provides a light duty surface on which you can place tongs, gloves, or a Polder thermometer.
+The Weber 1800 Work Table is designed for use on the 18-1/2" kettle grill, but with some changes it can be adapted to the WSM.
+It provides a light duty surface on which you can place tongs, gloves, or a probe thermometer.

 Next I had to modify the tubular brace and create a new type of connection between the brace and the support bracket.
 I shortened the brace and made an oval-shaped hole in one end to fit over the turn button.
 On the other end I created a fork and a hole.
 As shown in Photo 23, the fork slides under a screw in the flange, then a cotterless hitch pin is inserted through holes in each piece to lock them together.